Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Preliminaries and Notations

-A \emph{finite-memory strategy} is one where $|\memconfset| < \infty$.
-A \emph{$k$-memory strategy} is a memory-based strategy with at most $k$ memory states, i.e., $|\memconfset| \le k$.
+A \emph{finite-memory strategy} is one where $\card{\memconfset} < \infty$.
+A \emph{$k$-memory strategy} is a memory-based strategy with at most $k$ memory modes, i.e., $\card{\memconfset} \le k$.
 A $2$-memory strategy is also called a \emph{1-bit strategy}.
-A strategy is \emph{memoryless} (also called positional or stationary) if $|\memconfset|=1$.
+A strategy is \emph{memoryless} (also called positional) if $\card{\memconfset}=1$.
 A strategy is called \emph{Markov} if it uses only a step counter but no additional memory.
 A strategy is \emph{deterministic} (also called pure) if the distributions for the action and memory update are Dirac.
 Otherwise, it is called \emph{randomized} (or mixed).
-Pure stationary strategies are also called MD (memoryless deterministic) and mixed stationary strategies are also called MR (memoryless randomized).
-Similarly, pure (resp.\ mixed) finite-memory strategies are also called FD (resp.\ FR).
+Memoryless randomized strategies are also called MR and memoryless deterministic strategies are also called MD.
+Similarly, randomized (resp.\ deterministic) finite-memory strategies are also called FR (resp.\ FD).